Thinking of Selling Your Home?

 A final thought

-The key to obtaining the full benefit of this tax exclusion is in retaining good records.
+The key to obtaining the full benefit of this tax exclusion when selling your home is in retaining good records.
 You must be able to prove both the sales price of your home and the associated costs you are using to determine any gain on your property.
 Keep all sales records, purchase records, improvement costs, and other documents that support your home’s capital gain calculation.

 Contact Us